JG21243/unified-app-final/README.md

 ### Legal Prompt Management

 This feature, originating from the "legal-prompts-app" integration, allows for managing and utilizing a curated list of prompts.
 While initially designed for legal applications, it can be adapted for various specialized domains requiring predefined prompt templates.
 The `app/components/legal-prompts-list.tsx` component renders these prompts, with data likely sourced from `scripts/prompts-data.json`.

+You can quickly test any saved prompt by clicking the **Test in Chat** button on its detail page.
+This opens the chat page with the prompt pre-filled in the input field.

 ### Responsive Design